The Complete Guide to Recommended Daily Intakes, Daily Values, and Nutrient Targets

 HydroxyprolineN/AN/AN/A

-*1.6g is the Adequate Intake (AI) for Omega 3s.
-Adequate Intake is assumed to ensure nutritional adequacy and is established when evidence is insufficient to develop an RDI.
-(Source)
+*Adequate Intake is assumed to ensure nutritional adequacy and is established when evidence is insufficient to develop an RDI.

 How wide is the range between too much (toxicity) or too little (deficiency) for any nutrient?